janwuesten/Mongostore-Server/README.md

 # Mongostore-Server

-> Mongostore-Server is currently in development, npm install mongostore-server will not work.
-You can install a preview of the package but it is not recommended to do so.

 # Introduction
 Mongostore server is a Node.js server for "serverless" communication between a Client (e.g. a Website) and a MongoDB.
 While it isn't real serverless, because you will need to run the Mongostore-Server, it features some aspects of a serverless environment like accessing your MongoDB without writing APIs for each request type.